-The present booklet contains information of a general nature about United Nations Headquarters that is applicable throughout the seventy-fourth session of the General Assembly.
-Suggestions for changes to the booklet should be addressed to the General Assembly Affairs Branch (room S-30FW; tel.: 212-963-2986; email: gal.buyanover@un.org).
+The present booklet contains information of a general nature about United Nations Headquarters that is applicable throughout the seventy-fifth session of the General Assembly.
+Suggestions for changes to the booklet should be addressed to the General Assembly Affairs Branch (room S-30FW; tel.: 917-367-2319; email: gaab@un.org).